• Menu

 The varied culinary offer, amazing cocktail and wine selection, and lively, casually elegant atmosphere have placed Animal as one of the must-eat restaurants in Mexico City for fun, extended lunches or dinners.

-The menu changes frequently to include seasonal flavours, but regular items include delicious versions of sashimis and nigiris, as well as astounding meat cuts, tacos, salads, and more.
+The menu frequently changes to include seasonal flavours, but regular items include delicious versions of sashimis and nigiris and astounding meat cuts, tacos, salads, and more.

-The establishment’s design is as eclectic and intriguing as the menu, with industrial elements, lots of plants, a Japanese bar at the centre, and a smoking grill in the background.
+The establishment’s design is as eclectic and intriguing as the menu.
+It features industrial elements, lots of plants, a Japanese bar in the centre, and a smoking grill in the background.

 Location: C. Calderón de la Barca 108, Polanco, Polanco III Secc, Miguel Hidalgo, Mexico City